MofiiTech/academic/content/authors/admin/_index.md

 user_groups:
 - Researchers
 - Visitors

+# I'd like to share this ML visualization with you :smile:.
+I marveled at this when I started ML a few years ago.
+It feels like the programs are alive and they are really learning from the world!
 ---

 I will be graduating from RPI with a dual major in computer science and mathematics in May 2020.
 My previous research focuses on feature learning and computer vision.
 I also have a broader interest in reinforcement learning and general artificial intelligence.